 If you’ve ever thought that building a physics engine would be so cool when you were playing those physics based games, but again, thought that the implementation could be daunting, let me assure you that it is a very simple task (ahem.. watch out for my over-simplifications.
 No… Just kidding, it’s actually pretty simple).
 You’ll probably have a harder time to set the OpenGL environment up than to build this physics engine.
 You can find this part of setting up OpenGL in a lot of places on the internet.
 In fact, you can even find a few articles about building a custom physics engine as well.
 But I’ll go ahead and write my article and try to do a better job at introducing physics based graphics with OpenGL.

 Let me start with the (not so) boring theory.
-You should know a little of Newtonian Physics to get a context of what this is about.
-You must be extremely uneducated to not know about Newton’s Laws.
-You shouldn’t even be here if that’s the case.
-Moving on, these equations should be familiar:
+You should know a little of Newtonian Physics to get a context of what this is about, in which case these equations should be familiar:

 sn = sp + vpt + (at2)/2